openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The following defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

-* `id`: REQUIRED.
-Identifier of a credential within a wallet.
+* `name`: REQUIRED.
+String value of a display name for the credential.

 * `formats`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential and the value is a JSON object detailing the specifics about the support for the credential format.
-The following is a non-exhaustive list of parameters that MAY be included.
+A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential.
+The value is a JSON object detailing the specifics about the support for the credential format with a following non-exhaustive list of parameters that MAY be included:
-    * `binding_methods_supported`: OPTIONAL.
-Array of case sensitive strings that identify how
+  * `cryptographic_binding_methods_supported`: OPTIONAL.
+Array of case sensitive strings that identify how the credential is bound to the identifier of the End-User who possesses the credential as defined in (#credential-binding).
+A non-exhaustive list of valid values defined by this specification are `did`, `mso`, and `none`.
-    * `proof_types_supported`: OPTIONAL.
-Array of case sensitive strings that identify
+  * `cryptographic_suites_supported`: OPTIONAL.
+Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.

 * `claims`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential and the value is a JSON object detailing the specifics about the support for the claim.
-The following is a non-exhaustive list of parameters that MAY be included.
+A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential.
+The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `true`.
   * `type`: OPTIONAL.
+String value determining type of value of the claim.
+A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.

-* `input`: OPTIONAL.
+String value of a display name for the claim.

 * `display`: OPTIONAL.
 A JSON object containing information how to display a certain credential in a wallet.
 The following is a non-exhaustive list of parameters that MAY be included.
-    * `credential_name`: OPTIONAL.
-String value of how the Issuer wants the credential to be called when displayed in the wallet.
+Note that the display name of the credential and individual claim names are obtained from `name` and `claims.display` values.
   * `credential_issuer`: OPTIONAL.
-String value of how the Issuer wants the Issuer of the credential to be called when displayed in the wallet.
+String value of a display name for the credential issuer.
   * `background_color`: OPTIONAL.
-String value of the color the Issuer wants to be used for background when credential is displayed in the wallet.
+String value of a background color of the credential.
   * `text_color`: OPTIONAL.
-String value of the color the Issuer wants to be used as for text in a displayed credential.
+String value of a text color of the credential.
   * `logo`: OPTIONAL.
+A JSON object with information about the logo of the credential issuer with a following non-exhaustive list of parameters that MAY be included:
-URL where the wallet can obtain a logo that Issuer wants to be used when credential is displayed in the wallet.
+    * `url`: OPTIONAL.
+URL where the wallet can obtain a logo of the credential issuer.
-        * `description`:
+    * `alternative_text`: OPTIONAL.
+String value of an alternative text of a logo image.
   * `language`: OPTIONAL.
+String value of a language of this diplay object.
+Multiple `diplay` object may be included for separate languages.
   * `description`: OPTIONAL.
+String value of a description of the credential.

+* `input`: OPTIONAL.
+A JSON object containing a list of key value pairs, where the key identifies the type of the input required from the user to request a credential and the value is a JSON object detailing the specifics of such input.
+The following is a non-exhaustive list of parameters that MAY be used for type of input:
+  * `vc`: OPTIONAL.
+Input type when another a W3C Verifiable Credential is required as an input to issue a credential.
+  * `user_input`: OPTIONAL.
+Input type when the user is requested to provide information to the Issuer that the Issuer may or may not verify.
+The following is a non-exhaustive list of parameters that MAY be used to detail the specifics of the input:
+  * `presentation_definiton`: OPTIONAL.
+Defines specifics of a requested VC.
+MUST use the syntax as defined in DIF Presentation Exchange [@!DIF.PresentationExchange].
+MUST be used only when input type is `vc`.
+  * `claims`: OPTIONAL.
+An array of objects of containing information about the claims required as an input.
+The following is a non-exhaustive list of parameters that MAY be used:
+    * `claim`: OPTIONAL.
+String value of a claim.
+    * `required`: OPTIONAL.
+Boolean if the claim is required or not.
+If omitted, the default value is `false`.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above

 ```